-Under head coach Josh Hillman, junior Sam Goldenring established himself as the top male golfer in NCAA Division III by winning medalist honors at the 2019 NCAA DIII Championship.
+Under head coach Josh Hillman in 2019 , junior Sam Goldenring established himself as the top male golfer in NCAA Division III by winning medalist honors at the 2019 NCAA DIII Championship.

 Hillman was named the fourth men's head coach/golf pro in Williams College history December 17, 2012.
 Prior to returning to Williams College and Taconic Golf Club, Hillman served as the head pro at Berkshire Hills Country Club in Pittsfield — a position he had held for five years.
 Hillman was an assistant men's and women's coach at Williams from 2006 to 2009 under recently retired Rick Pohle.

 "I am very pleased that Josh has been selected as the next men's golf coach at Williams," said Williams Athletic Director Lisa Melendy.
 "He is well known to our community and brings with him a wealth of golf knowledge and talent.
 We had an excellent pool for the job, and Josh distinguished himself among that group.
 His background as a former collegiate player and assistant college golf coach will serve him well as he begins his work with the Williams men's golf team.
 I am looking forward to working with him."

 Hillman's specific areas of expertise include: tournament operations, instruction, club relations and communication, as well as maintaining an established budget.
 He is a Class "A" Member of the PGA of America (Northeastern New York PGA Section), a member of the National Golf Coaches Association of America, a member of the A.W.
 Tillinghast Society, a USGA member and a Titleist staff member.

 "This is my dream job," Hillman said.
 "Angie, Jacob and I are ecstatic, I can't wait to get started and live up to the standards set by my three predecessors at Taconic.
 This is a tremendous opportunity and I look forward to working with everyone at the college, the Club and the community to make their experience at Taconic the best it can be."